© 2024 Kansas Public Radio

 “The center is kind of that platform, that hub that says, ‘We're here, this is a place where you can meet, you can join us in our efforts and join us in our mission to address these health inequities,’” he said.

-Wendel-Hummell said the center will also offer training programs, like one for workers who provide long-term care to elderly people or people with disabilities.
+Wendel-Hummell said the center will also offer training programs, like one for workers who provide long-term care to older adults or people with disabilities.

 “This is a workforce that is underpaid, and currently it doesn't have a lot of access to training and education programs,” she said.